-‘Twin Peaks’ Premiere Date Set, Laura Palmer’s Last Days ‘Very Important’ Says David Lynch
+‘Twin Peaks’ Premiere Date Set: Laura Palmer’s Last Days ‘Very Important,’ Says David Lynch

-Twin Peaks and Laura Palmer will be making a comeback and the Showtime premiere date for the new series is set for Sunday, May 21 at 9 p.m.
-There will be 18 hours of Twin Peaks episodes to indulge in, and if you’re a subscriber to Showtime you will have the opportunity of watching the third and fourth hours right after the first two.
-This means that on May 21 fans will have four hours of Twin Peaks episodes to look forward to.
+Twin Peaks and Laura Palmer will be making a comeback, and the Showtime premiere date for the new series is set for Sunday, May 21 at 9 p.m.
+There will be 18 hours of Twin Peaks episodes to indulge in, and if you’re a subscriber to Showtime, you will have the opportunity to watch the third and fourth hours right after the first two.
+This means that on May 21, fans will have four hours of Twin Peaks episodes to look forward to.

-The new season of Twin Peaks will be picking up 25 years after Laura Palmer’s murder and also, coincidentally, fans of this show will remember that a dead Laura Palmer once said, “I’ll see you again in 25 years.”
+The new season of Twin Peaks will be picking up 25 years after Laura Palmer’s murder.
+Also, coincidentally, fans of this show will remember that a dead Laura Palmer once said, “I’ll see you again in 25 years.”

-Gary Levine, the Showtime executive, has remarked that, “The Twin Peaks you’re going to see is the pure heroin version of David Lynch,” as E News note.
+As E!
+News notes, Showtime executive Gary Levine remarked, “The Twin Peaks you’re going to see is the pure heroin version of David Lynch.”

 When Lynch was given Levine’s comment, he is reported to have replied, “I hear heroin is a very popular drug these days.”

 When Lynch was fielding questions about the new season of Twin Peaks, he was characteristically quiet and wouldn’t reveal many details.

-When he was asked if some of the new show was meant to be carried over from previous episodes or if the new revival season was a fresh start, he stated, “In the beginning, we—I’m not really at liberty to talk about that.”
+When he was asked if some of the new show was meant to be carried over from previous episodes or if the new revival season was a fresh start, he stated, “In the beginning, we — I’m not really at liberty to talk about that.”

-Variety are reporting that David Lynch has said that the new seasons of Twin Peaks were all written at the same time as one large story and that he had worked with executive producer David Frost on Skype.
+Variety reports that David Lynch has said that the new seasons of Twin Peaks were all written at the same time as one large story and that he had worked with executive producer David Frost on Skype.

+Of the new season, David Lynch said, “The story of Laura Palmer’s last seven days is very much important for this.”

-Of the two seasons of Twin Peaks which aired in 1990 and 1991, David Lynch noted that the need to “wrap up” and solve the murder of Laura Palmer was something that he and executive producer Mark Frost had noticed.
+Of the two seasons of Twin Peaks, which aired in 1990 and 1991, David Lynch noted that the need to “wrap up” and solve the murder of Laura Palmer was something that he and executive producer Mark Frost had noticed.

 Showtime’s ‘Twin Peaks’ revival will finally premiere in May https://t.co/mwOIqp923i pic.twitter.com/Ax7snPxS20